If you’re looking for ways to diversify your blog traffic and get more page views, keep reading!

 If Pinterest accounts for 90% of your traffic, what will you do if Pinterest makes changes that cause that number to drop significantly?
 It can happen, and it has happened to many bloggers who have relied on one traffic source for the vast majority of their traffic.

-So let’s talk about 4 things you can do to diversify your blog traffic.
+So let’s talk about 4 things you can do to diversify your blog traffic and increase your page views.

 1. Work on SEO